“And I you,” I said with urgency, for to see her at last was to ache less fast — or not as deeply.

 Her voice broke slightly as she said, “I suffer a grief that will not leave me.
 I have for much of my life.
 Since I said that I could not marry you, I have felt more grief.
 I try to eat, and I long to enjoy my life, but I am overpowered.”

 Her grief, I knew, was for her sister — her twin, Julianna.
-Grief was my long companion as well, and I foraged for the words to express my accord.
+Grief was my long companion too, and I foraged for the words to express my accord.

 I was at a loss, though my eyes conveyed my thoughts.